Verified July 2026 · Cited to primary sources

 What is the best peptide for cognition and focus?

-The two cognitive peptides with real human data are Semax and Selank — both Russian-approved drugs graded C on our scale.
-Semax is the cognition/neuroprotection peptide; Selank leans anti-anxiety and anti-fatigue.
-Both have genuine Russian clinical trials but no Western RCT replication, so they're promising but unproven to FDA standards — and neither has a legal supervised US route.
+The two cognitive peptides with real human data are Semax and Selank, both Russian-approved drugs graded C on our scale.
+Semax is the cognition and neuroprotection peptide; Selank leans anti-anxiety and anti-fatigue.
+Both have genuine Russian clinical trials but no Western RCT replication, so they're promising but unproven to FDA standards, and neither has a legal supervised US route.

 Are Semax and Selank FDA approved?

 No. Both are approved as drugs in Russia, not by the FDA.
 Semax is on the July 24, 2026 PCAC docket; Selank was removed from the 503A Category 2 list but has not been scheduled for a PCAC meeting.
-Neither has a legal supervised US route today — access is gray-market.
+Neither has a legal supervised US route today, so access is gray-market.

 Do nootropic peptides actually work?

-The honest answer is: the human evidence is early and foreign.
+The human evidence is early and foreign.
 Semax has Russian trials for stroke recovery and cognition; Selank matched a benzodiazepine for anxiety in a Russian study.
-Both are Grade C — real early human data, not the multiple Western RCTs that would earn an A or B. We wouldn't call their cognitive benefits proven to FDA standards.
+Both are Grade C: real early human data, not the multiple Western RCTs that would earn an A or B. We wouldn't call their cognitive benefits proven to FDA standards.

 The monthly peptide evidence brief.